 Some people have basic income protection insurance through their employer.

-But this insurance generally pays a benefit for a maximum period of only two years and is a basic type of cover.
+But this insurance often only pays a benefit for a maximum period of only two years and may be a basic type of cover.

-‘Duties based’ pay benefits if you are unable to perform one or more of the regular duties of your regular occupation.
+‘Duties based’ pay benefits if you are unable to perform one of more of the regular duties of your regular occupation.